MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 The data rate into this block is one byte every fourth clock cycle @ 50 MHz (corresponding to 100 Mbit/s).
 The output rate is one byte every clock cycle, so the output is much faster than the input.
-There should therefore be no risk of buffer overflow.
-Overflow can really only happen if a single frame larger than 2K is being received or if the fifo is full.
-The current implementation does not handle this situation, and will fail miserably.
-However, maximum frame size on Ethernet is 1500 bytes, so this should not occur.
+However, if the receiver does not accept any data, then the ring buffer can indeed overflow.

 Inputs to this block are taken directly from the rmii\_rx block.
-However, the additional signal rx\_enable\_i is used to enable discarding of all frames.
-This is needed when configuring the DMA, see below.
+However, the additional control signal rx\_enable\_i is used to enable discarding of all frames.
+This is needed when configuring the RxDMA, see below.

 Another input to this block is out\_afull\_i, which is used as flow-control.
 When this signal is asserted, the fifo that comes next in line is full, and can